AnthonyD1/Self-Defense-VR/README.md

 - Walking locomotion: use the left thumbstick to move about, and the right Thumbstick to rotate head 45 degrees left or right.

 ### Fist
--To make a fist hold the Trigger and Grip buttons, then place your thumb over the "A", "b" or Thumbstick button.
+- To make a fist hold the Trigger and Grip buttons, then place your thumb over the "A", "b" or Thumbstick button.
 Do this with both cotnrollers.

 ## Bugs